-The Swedish Defence Materiel Administration (FMV) is an independant agency for procurement of materiel for the Armed Forces on assignment from the Head Quarters (HQ).
-FMV has no funding of its own, everything is financed through the assignments.
+The Swedish Defence Materiel Administration (FMV) is an independent agency for procurement of materiel for the Armed Forces on assignment from the Head Quarters (HQ).

 An assignment is formulated as an agreement between the HQ and FMV in each case, defining the scope of work and reached after a dialogue regarding technical, financial and time aspects.
-To define the task, HQ issues a tactical, technical, financial objective (TTFO), which could be compared with a specification in a business agreement.
+To define the task, the HQ issues Operational Requirements, which could be compared to a specification in a business agreement.

 The responsibility for the defence procurement extends to the technical processing (e.g. producing technical specifications), negotiating contracts, purchasing, testing and inspection of equipment.
-But as a governmental authority, FMV does neither manufacture nor sell anything, nor has it basically any resources for design (but quite a lot for testing).
-FMV contracts the industry, mostly in competition and strictly obeying the public procurement act, based on EU directives.
+Being a governmental agency, FMV neither manufactures nor sells anything, nor has it resources for design (but quite a lot for testing).
+FMV contracts the industry, mostly in competition and strictly obeying the Public Procurement Act, based on EU directives.
 After contracting a supplier, FMV monitors and controls the safety work performed by the supplier.

-0.3 ABOUT THE MANUAL
+0.3 ABOUT THE HANDBOOK

 During the late sixties and early seventies, a number of ammunition related accidents occurred in Sweden.
-As a result of the investigations of the accidents, an Ammunition Safety Manual was issued.
-The purpose of the manual was to prescribe a procedure that would ensure an acceptable level of safety throughout the life of the ammunition and to lay down basic safety requirements for ammunition.
+As a result of the investigations of the accidents, an Ammunition Safety handbook was issued.
+The purpose of the handbook was to prescribe a procedure that would ensure an acceptable level of safety throughout the life of the ammunition and to lay down basic safety requirements for ammunition.

-The manual was based on a record of experience gained over the years.
+The handbook was based on a record of experience gained over the years.
 It contained a list of technical requirements, some mandatory and some desired.
 Many of the requirements were of the prohibiting type.
-The manual has been updated regularly and also been issued in English versions.
+The handbook has been updated regularly and each time been issued an English versions.

-A couple of years ago we had reports on some failing artillery pieces.
+A number of years ago we had reports on some failing artillery pieces.
 We also carried out safety investigations on some older artillery systems.
-Reflecting the obvious advantages of the ammunition safety methodology Sweden had until then, the natural question was 'Why only ammunition?'.
-We were also aware of the growing complexity of modern systems and also the impact from the use of software.
-Hence, this manual includes requirements and experiences from both ammunition and weapons.
+Reflecting the obvious advantages of the ammunition safety methodology Sweden had gained until then, the natural question was 'Why only ammunition?'.
+We were aware of the growing complexity of modern systems and also the impact from the use of software.
+Hence, the handbook since 2000 includes requirements and experiences from both ammunition and weapons.

-1 INTRODUCTION
+1 Introduction

-Chapter 1 'Introduction' describing the background, preconditions and objectives of the manual.
+Chapter 1 'Introduction' describing the background, preconditions and objectives of the handbook.

-This Weapons and Ammunition Safety Manual provides a compilation of the experiences gained relating to safety shortcomings observed over the years.
-This manual should be regarded as a complement to the Swedish Armed Forces' System Safety Manual (H SystSäk E).
-The System Safety Manual (H SystSäk E) shall always be applied.
-If the technical system contains weapons and/ or ammunition, this manual, H VAS E, shall be applied as well.
+The Weapons and Ammunition Safety Handbook provides a compilation of the experiences gained relating to safety short-comings observed over the years.
+This handbook should be regarded as a complement to the Swedish Armed Forces' System Safety Handbook (H SystSäk E).
+The System Safety Handbook (H SystSäk E) shall always be applied.
+If the technical system contains weapons and/or ammunition, this handbook, H VAS E, shall be applied as well.

-As a result of a proposal in the final report produced by the Ammunition Safety Working Group (ASWG - dated 28/09/1970) with representatives from the Defence Materiel Administration (FMV), the then Defence Research Establishment (FOA) and the Swedish defence companies concerned, a manual (the Weapons and Ammunition Safety Manual) was compiled at the beginning of the 1970s based on experience accumulated from the ammunition sector.
-The manual is developed successively at intervals of about five years.
+As a result of a proposal in the final report produced by the Ammunition Safety Working Group (ASWG - dated 28/09/1970) with representatives from the Defence Materiel Administration (FMV), the then former Defence Research Establishment (FOA) and the Swedish defence companies concerned, a handbook (the Weapons and Ammunition Safety Handbook) was compiled at the beginning of the 1970s based on experience accumulated from the ammunition sector.
+The handbook is developed successively at intervals of about ten years.
 The edition released in the year 2000 was designed to include weapons, which is logical as the border between weapons and ammunition is becoming increasingly blurred.
-This present edition is a revision of H VAS 2000 (Weapons and Ammunition Safety Manual 2000).
+A new edition of H VAS, with relatively extensive changes, was published in 2012.
+This present edition is a revision of H VAS 2012 (Weapons and Ammunition Safety Handbook 2012).

-The purpose of the Weapons and Ammunition Safety Manual is:
+The purpose of the Weapons and Ammunition Safety Handbook is: